GameTechDev/OpenGL-ES-3.0-Deferred-Rendering/README.md

 ### Android

-There's a makefile in `projects/android/` used to simplify calling all the Android commands.
+There's a makefile in `projects/android/` used to simplify calling all the Android build commands.

 1. Run `make init` to call `android update project`, updating the project for your environment
 2. `make all` will call both `ndk-build` and `ant debug`